 Monroe Residence Hall is a 12-story hall, which is coed by wing and home to first-year students.
 Monroe is coed by wing and features double style rooms with community style bathrooms.
 Fun fact: Monroe is the tallest building in Uptown New Orleans!

 Sharp Residence Hall is coed community with double rooms and community style bathrooms that houses first-year students.
 Sharp is home to the Squad Residential Learning Community.
 Squad is a leadership and teamwork community that explores how to be a Tulanian as understood through the lens of school pride.

 Wall Residence Hall is a coed, first year community that houses first-year students in suite-style housing.
 It is also home to a Faculty in Residence and their family, who interact with students through regular programming.
 Wall is home to the Gender Affirming Housing (GAH) Cluster.
 The GAH Cluster initiative was created with the explicit goal of helping Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, and Gender Variant students experience a greater sense of belonging in TU’s residential communities.
 Learn more about our Cluster Housing opportunities.

 Butler Residence Hall is a coed by floor residence hall for first-year students.
 Butler is an 8-story building and features double-style rooms with community style bathrooms.

-Warren Residence House is a co-ed community for first-year students and second-year students.
+Warren Residence House is a co-ed community for first-year students.
 Warren is home to the Kaleidoscope Residential Learning Community.
 Kaleidoscope provides community for talented and diverse students, while facilitating individual and community development for campus change.